zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/introduction-to-the-admin-account.md

     <!-- ![Sign In Link](./introduction-to-the-admin-account/images/01.png "Sign In Link") -->

-    > If a Liferay DXP bundle is being used, you may be presented with the [_Setup Wizard_](https://help.liferay.com/hc/en-us/articles/360017896652-Installing-Liferay-DXP-#using-the-setup-wizard).
+    > **Note:** If a Liferay DXP bundle is being used, you may be presented with the [_Setup Wizard_](https://help.liferay.com/hc/en-us/articles/360017896652-Installing-Liferay-DXP-#using-the-setup-wizard).
 Follow the on-screen instructions to configure your Admin user.

 1. Enter the default admin credentials to log in.
 Email Address: `test@liferay.com` Password: `test`